acumjw/aculab-webrtc/README.md

 ### Call Control Callbacks

-The various call control callbacks have been set up in the code snippets above.
+The various Call Control Callbacks have been set up in the code snippets above.
 Example code showing how these callbacks are implemented is shown in this section.

 ### onDisconnect